thomashoneyman/writing/articles/replace-react-components-with-purescript.md

 1. A JavaScript-compatible interface for our props (`JSProps`)
 2. A function for converting from the JavaScript interface to richer PureScript types (`jsPropsToProps`)
-3. A function to export our component for JavaScript, which will use the JavaScript interface and convert it internally to the PureScript interface (`mkCounter`)
+3. A function to export our component for JavaScript, which will use the JavaScript interface and convert it internally to the PureScript interface (`counter`)

-Delete `mkCounter` from the existing `Counter` component so that the PureScript file doesn't have any code to accommodate JavaScript.
+Delete `jsCounter` from the existing `Counter` component so that the PureScript file doesn't have any code to accommodate JavaScript.
 Then, write a new interop module with these contents:

 ```hs
 module MyApp.Components.Counter.Interop where